JasonHorsleyTech/resume/src/uploadable/SpotOn - Resume.md

 ## ShelterLuv - Full Stack Engineer, 2021 to Present

-California-based but operating with a remote-first culture, ShelterLuv leads in animal shelter management software.
-Initially onboarded to commerce team, later pivoted to a multi-disciplinary engineering role.
+Remote-first industry leader in animal shelter management software.
+Transitioned from commerce team to a cross-functional engineering role.

 #### Organizational Dynamics